swannodette/swannodette.github.com/_posts/2013-12-17-the-future-of-javascript-mvcs.md

 Simple.

-Om doesn't The first one doesn't do any work that it doesn't have to!
-Om is a thoroughly *decoupled* design: data, views and control logic are not inextricably tied together.
+Om never does any work it doesn't have to.
+We have a *decomplected* design: data, views and control logic are not inextricably tied together.
+If data changes we never immediately trigger a re-render - we simply schedule a render of the data via `requestAnimationFrame`.

 Many MVC implementations (and/or applications that use them) directly link together changes in the model, the view, and truly orthogonal concerns like serializing app state into localStorage.
 While frameworks could, they don't generally provide enough scaffolding to ensure that users keep these concerns architecturally separate.
 When JS frameworks duke it out on performance these benchmarks tend to emphasize some aspect that won't generally have an effect on *global performance*.
 Who cares if a framework has 5X faster templating when you'll still end up tying things together yet again in non-scalable ways?
 A thousand updates to the model will still trigger a thousand updates to views which will still trigger a thousand writes to local storage, and you will be destined to optimize your application by taking a series of steps on the long road towards the Om model.

 Or you could just start using React for your rendering layer and [mori](http://swannodette.github.io/mori/) for your data layer.
 You'd